Journal of Integrative Nursing and Palliative Care

 Prospective Analysis of Pre-Hospital Cerebral Oxygen Saturation Monitoring During CPR by Emergency Personnel

-Written by Tessa Wright Published on Vol 6, 2025
+Written by Tessa Wright Published on Issue 2 Vol 6, 2025

 Regional cerebral oxygen saturation (rSO₂) offers a non-invasive indicator of brain perfusion.
 Despite its potential, the dynamics of rSO₂ during pre-hospital management of out-of-hospital cardiac arrest (OHCA) patients remain poorly understood.
 This study explored whether different temporal patterns of rSO₂ were linked to clinical outcomes.
 Between June 2013 and December 2019 in Osaka City, Japan, emergency life-saving technicians (ELTs) used portable devices to measure rSO₂ in OHCA patients.
 S Read More